List of breweries in Montana: Sawdust & Steel Brewing

 Sawdust & Steel Brewing, in Three Forks, is owned by Cody and Kari Ham.
 The brewery opened in 2023.
 Their American Dunkel won the 2024 silver award for Wheat Ales from Montana Brewers Association.
 Fuzzy Wuzzy Was a Beer took bronze in the Experimental Beers category.
+They also placed at the 2024 North American Beer Awards with gold for Stud Stacker in Dry Stout and silver for Bridgemaster Brown Ale in American-Style Brown Ale.
+At the 2025 North American Beer Awards Punch List won gold in Specialty, Historical and Experimental Beers.

 Smelter City Brewing Company

 Smelter City Brewing Company is located in Anaconda.
 It is owned by Luke Carlson and was opened in 2017.
 Their Table Farmhouse won the 2024 silver award for Belgian and French Style Ales from the Montana Brewers Association.
 Just Hipster Enough also won silver in the Experimental Beers category.
+At the 2025 Montana Beer Awards the Lemonade Stand Lager took gold in the Fruit Beers category.
+Raspberry Lemon Tart Cake won bronze in the Sour Ales, Wild Ales, and Fruited Sour Ales category.

 Speakeasy 41 Brewing Company

 Speakeasy 41 Brewing Company, in Helena, is owned by Adam Hutchinson, Jaramia Bunker, and Scott Hansing.
 They also own Missouri River Brewing in East Helena.

 SunRift Beer Company

 SunRift Beer Company has two locations, Kalispell and Whitefish.
 The original location in Kalispell opened in 2018.
 It is owned by husband and wife Craig and Megan Koontz, and brothers Jerry and Dave Stevens.
 Justin Olson is the head brewer.
 The brewery is named after Sunrift Gorge in Glacier National Park.